KMouris/R_factor/README.md

 Main code is RFactor_5, whereas RasterManipulation_2 is used to pre-process the raw data

+# RFactor_5

+Calculates the R factor on a per storm, per month and per year basis for each cell in the original Raster, and generates an output raster for each time frame with the corresponding R factors for each cell.
+The resulting Rasters can be opened in GIS program in order to be used in the RUSLE equation.

 # RasterManipulation_2

 Its main purpose is to convert the received precipitation and temperature into .csv files that can be used to calculate the R factor for each cell with the program RFactor_5.